Published: May 24, 2018Time to read: 5mins Category: Compensation

 1. Embracing Pay Transparency

 For many organizations, hiring is a major challenge.
-Global figures indicate that 40 percent of employers have difficulty filling positions.
+Global figures indicate that 40% of employers have difficulty filling positions.
 As of March 2018, the US has 6.6 million job openings with an average vacancy duration of 30.4 working days—64.3 days for companies with 5,000 or more employees.

 “When the pain associated with losing too many workers to competitors or the inability to find qualified applicants reaches a general tipping point, wage growth will accelerate.”
 US Cash Compensation Outlook for 2016 Kerry Chou, WorldatWork, Senior Practice Leader